Close

 Every day, people in Paris are looking for a new place to live… so you have lots of unhelpful competition.
 You’ll likely need to wait and negotiate for weeks at a time, viewing many properties, discussing possible prices, and even outbidding other potential tenants.

-So expat life in Paris is usually much easier if you instead move into a serviced apartment or a serviced flat.
-With one of those fully-furnished options, you don’t need to deal with local landlords, you don’t need to spend endless weeks viewing potential properties, and you don’t need to waste time, money, or energy.
+So expat life usually becomes much easier if you move into aΒ short-term rental in ParisΒ instead.
+With one of those fully-furnished options, you don’t need to deal with local landlords, you don’t need to spend endless weeks viewing potential properties, and you don’t need to waste time, money, or energy.Β

 (If that sounds like a simple solution to your problem, we have lots of great options on our site.
-And if you’re specifically looking for short stays, studios, or luxury apartments, we have plenty of those too!)
+And if you’re specifically looking for studio apartments in Paris, pet-friendly apartments or luxury apartments, we have plenty of those too!)

 For a brief breakdown of our favorite homes in the city (along with some useful maps!), check out our guide to all the best apartments in Paris.